InsideLoop/InsideLoop/README.md

   **cuSPARSE**)
 - **Efficient debugging** mode
 - A **simple code** base that could be extended easily
+- Almost **no coupling in between classes** so you can extract from InsideLoop the containers or the solvers you use.
+For instance, if you only use arrays and multidimensional arrays, all you need are a few files.
 - An **Open Source** licence allowing its integration in both **free software** and **commercial** products

-Before creating this library, we have looked for available solutions.
-Even though the following comments might seem quite harsh for the libraries we have tried, most of the problems raised here have their historical reasons and are due to their longevity and success:
+Before creating this library, we have looked for available solutions but all of them have been discarded.
+Even though the following comments might seem quite harsh for the libraries we have tried, most of the problems raised here have their historical reasons and are due to their longevity and success.
+They just don't solver our problems even though they have been recognized to solve problems many people face.

 - **C++ Standard Library**: The only way to customize the containers from the standard library such as `std::vector` involved custom allocators which are very difficult to work with because they have never been designed to allocate memory.
 The standard library is crippled with containers useless for our work such as `std::list` (which is the enemy of data locality